 we’ll eventually break through.

-Entering the last stages of the carwash, the tears rise back
+Entering the last stages of the emotional carwash, the tears rise back

 across our faces.

-Momentum can’t be summoned, but it can be manufactured.
+Momentum can’t be procured, but it can be manufactured.

 How many last chances do we get?